 2017 Honda Accord Hybrid vs 2017 Toyota Camry Hybrid

-*49 city / 47 highway / 48 combined mpg rating.
-Based on 2017 EPA mileage ratings.
+*Based on 2017 EPA mileage ratings.
 Use for comparison purposes only.
-Your mileage will vary depending on driving conditions, how you drive and maintain your vehicle, battery-package/condition, and other facts.
+Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions and other factors.

 Based on 2017 EPA ratings.
 Use for comparison only.
 Your mileage will vary depending on driving conditions, how you drive and maintain your vehicle, battery-pack age/condition (for hybrid vehicles) and other factors.Based on EPA ratings.
 Use for comparison only.
 Your mileage will vary depending on driving conditions, how you drive and maintain your vehicle, battery-pack age/condition (for hybrid vehicles) and other factors.